copperhun/practicetest/README.md

 has been designing the algorithm to be memory-hard (i.e. dependent on memory accesses), which makes memory bandwith the computing bottleneck.
 This gives GPUs an edge over ASICS, effectively democratizing access to mining hardware since GPUs are consumer electronics.
 Ethereum is a clear example of it with its [Ethash](https://github.com/ethereum/wiki/wiki/Ethash) PoW algorithm.

-Siacoin is an example of a coin without a memory-hard PoW algorith and ~~no ASIC miners~~ some ASIC miners are being rolled out (see [Obelisk](https://obelisk.tech) and [Antminer A3](https://shop.bitmain.com/productDetail.htm?pid=00020180116164357365a2ljX8gx06D3)).
+coin is an example of a coin without a memory-hard PoW algorith and ~~no ASIC miners~~ some ASIC miners are being rolled out (see [Obelisk](https://obelisk.tech) and [Antminer A3](https://shop.bitmain.com/productDetail.htm?pid=00020180116164357365a2ljX8gx06D3)).
 So was a perfect candidate for FPGA mining! (more for fun than profit)

 Design theory